sensate-iot/dsmr-database/README.md

 The Sensate IoT Smart Energy project implements an IoT solution for (Dutch) Smart Meters.
 The project consists of several repository's:

-- DSMR parser (this repo);
+- DSMR parser;
 - DSMR web client (implementator of this service);
 - Several customer facing apps;
-- DSMR database project.
+- DSMR database project (this repo).

 ## Database projects